Wellfc/Arthub/README.md

 ## Overview

-We created Arthub as our final project for the Introduction to Web Development course to apply the knowledge and skills we acquired.
+As a team, we created Arthub as our final project for the Introduction to Web Development course to apply the knowledge and skills we acquired.
-We aimed to develop a platform that serves artists by providing a space to showcase their creativity and art enthusiasts by offering a place to discover and collect artwork.
+I specifically contributed by making the header, footer, and the about page to ensure a cohesive and well-structured user interface.
 Arthub was designed for a broad audience, including both established art collectors and those new to the art scene.

 ## Website